If you don’t want any contextualization, jump directly to the aphorisms.

 When I was a teenager, I believed everything I was told.
 I was taught that if my beliefs contradicted the beliefs of others, I was wrong – and others were always right.
 So I believed everything and everyone.

-In my mid-20s, I found out that most of what I believed about the world was false.
+After burning out multiple times by the time I reached my mid-20s, I figured out that most of what I believed about the world was wrong and I became obsessed with truth.

 - Trusting others -> to trusting myself.